Wilfred/HandyBot/README.md

-# Handy
+# HandyBot

 A simple IRC bot in Clojure.
+HandyBot is inspired by Emacs, so aims to by maximally self-documenting and introspectable.

 Target features: remembers aliases, gets weather, tube status, execute code in sandbox.